charbelkhabbaz/inmind.ai_Electra_Pulse_Board/README.md

 <img width="1551" height="722" alt="Page1Overlay" src="https://github.com/user-attachments/assets/c44a8c45-978c-451f-9366-6f0b751d20cb" />

 Price Prediction :The second page focuses on predictions.
-The admin can predict the price of any device based on market data.
+The admin can predict the price of any device based on market and competitors prices.
 Two machine learning models based on Linear Regression were used: one predicts the best price of a laptop, and the other predicts the best price of a phone.

 <img width="1550" height="722" alt="Predictions Page2" src="https://github.com/user-attachments/assets/39fc8a54-b4b3-46a1-abf3-859cd563326f" />